Welcome to Audax K.C.!

 Randonneuring celebrates self-sufficiency.
 On a brevet or a permanent, you are on your own ride.
 The self-sufficiency of randonneuring means that you are responsible for your own pace, your own nutrition, your own repairs, and, above all, your own safety.
 Although other riders, or the organizers, may offer assistance the ultimate responsibility lies with you.
 We are each on our own, personal ride on public roads and should be visible, safe, predictable, and courteous to other road users at all times.

 Randonneuring is a big tent where every rider finds their challenge.
 Some aspire to finish within the time limit, others try to set a personal best.
-Some concentrate on the longest distances (1000 km and beyond), others do the day rides (100, 200 and 300 km).
+Some of our riders enjoy 100km, others continue on to the longest distances.
 Some ride only gravel, some only pavement, some enjoy a mix of both.
 Some riders crave the latest tech and carbon fiber frames, others prefer vintage steel or fixed-gear drivetrains.

 All are randonneurs, and Audax K.C. respects all of these riders.